jackarivera/ros-rover-driver/README.md

 	- We want our robots to be used for both research and education.
 It is important that we can provide accurate, up-to-date, and easy to follow documentation to help our users get started and understand the different aspects of ROS and our robots.
 9) New Install Script **(Priority - H, In Progress)**
 	- Our current script, to put it bluntly, is lackluster.
 The new script will be much easier to work with and easier to debug IF NEEDED.

+## Completed Features:
+Once projects leave the roadmap, they will be placed here.
+This is mainly for me to stay organized but it also allows you to see what is currently done.
+If any bugs make it through to here please post an issue and I will try to stay on top of them.

 ## Installation instructions - Outdated (Do Not Follow)

 1. Cloning this repository into your workspace